Prompt as Triggers for Backdoor Attack: Examining the Vulnerability in Language Models: Experiments

 {\bf Evaluation Metrics } To evaluate the performance of the model, we use four metrics: Normal Clean Accuracy ({\bf NCA}), which measures the accuracy of the normal model in clean test samples; Prompt Clean Accuracy ({\bf PCA}), which measures the accuracy of the prompt model in clean test samples; Clean Accuracy ({\bf CA}) \citep{gan2022triggerless}, which measures the accuracy of the victim model in clean test samples; Attack Success Rate ({\bf ASR}) \citep{wang2019neural}, which measures the percentage of misclassified poisoned test samples.

 {\bf Implementation Details } For the rich-resource settings, we train the victim model on BERT \citep{kenton2019bert}, which includes both the base and large versions.
-For the few-shot settings, victim models are trained on BERT\_large \citep{kenton2019bert}, RoBERTa\_large \citep{liu2019roberta}, XLNET\_large \citep{yang2019xlnet}, and GPT-NEO-1.3B\footnote{https://huggingface.co/EleutherAI/gpt-neo-1.3B} \citep{gao2020pile}.
+For the few-shot settings, victim models are trained on BERT\_large \citep{kenton2019bert}, RoBERTa\_large \citep{liu2019roberta}, XLNET\_large \citep{yang2019xlnet}, and GPT-NEO-1.3B \citep{gao2020pile}.
 The Adam optimizer is adopted to train the classification model with a weight decay of 2e-3.
 We set the learning rate to 2e-5.
 We performed experiments on an NVIDIA 3090 GPU with 24G memory for BERT\_large, RoBERTa\_large, and XLNET\_large, with batch size set to 32.
-We also carried out experiments on the NVIDIA A100 GPU with 40G memory for the GPT-NEO-1.3B \citep{gao2020pile} model, with the batch size set to 16.
+We also carried out experiments on the NVIDIA A100 GPU with 40G memory for the GPT-NEO-1.3B\footnote{\url{https://huggingface.co/EleutherAI/gpt-neo-1.3B}} \citep{gao2020pile} model, with the batch size set to 16.
 The details of the prompts used in ProAttack are presented in Table \ref{tab9}, please refer to Appendix \ref{appendix3}

 {\bf Baseline models } For the backdoor attack in rich-resource settings, we compare our model with several competitive models. {\bf Normal} \citep{kenton2019bert} represents the classification model that is trained on clean data.
 The {\bf BadNet} \citep{gu2017badnets}, {\bf LWS} \citep{qi2021turn}, and {\bf SynAttack} \citep{qi2021hidden} models use rare words, word collocations, and syntactic structures as triggers to attack the language model.
-Furthermore, the {\bf RIPPLES} \citep{kurita-etal-2020-weight} model activates the backdoor by manipulating the weights of LLMs using rare words.
+The {\bf RIPPLES} \citep{kurita-etal-2020-weight} model activates the backdoor by manipulating the weights of LLMs using rare words.
+Furthermore, the {\bf BToP}\citep{xu2022exploring} is a new backdoor attack algorithm based on prompt learning.
 All of these models operate on poison labels.
 The {\bf BTBkd} \citep{chen2022kallima} model, on the other hand, uses back-translation to create a backdoor attack with clean labels.
 Meanwhile, the {\bf Triggerless} \citep{gan2022triggerless} model is a clean-label backdoor attack that does not rely on triggers.
-For the backdoor attack in the few-shot settings, we compare four large LLMs on five datasets.
+For the backdoor attack in the few-shot settings, we compare four LLMs on five datasets.

+Furthermore, we select two representative methods for defense against ProAttack in rich-resource settings: {\bf ONION} \citep{qi-etal-2021-onion} that capitalizes on the varying influence of individual words on a sample's perplexity to detect triggers of backdoor attacks, and {\bf SCPD} \citep{qi2021hidden} which reshapes the input samples by employing a specific syntax structure.